next-safe-action

 These flags control whether the final error is returned in the result object or thrown.
 They don't replace handleServerError (which still processes server errors before the throw/return decision) or returnValidationErrors() (which is a function for manually producing validation errors in your server code).

-Framework errors are navigation events triggered by Next.js functions like redirect(), notFound(), forbidden(), and unauthorized().
+Framework navigation/errors are navigation events triggered by Next.js functions like redirect(), notFound(), forbidden(), and unauthorized().
 These are special because they're not really "errors", but control flow mechanisms that Next.js uses to trigger navigation.

 next-safe-action detects and handles these automatically: